Red Hat OpenStack Application and VNF Policy Guide

 An OpenStack deployment-under-test refers to the node where the plugin/application-under-test is installed and also the Undercloud Director node.

-The Kernel subtest verifies that the kernel utilized by RHEL and included in the deployment-under-test is from Red Hat.
-The subtest also verifies if the kernel is appropriate and supported for the version of RHEL included in the OpenStack deployment-under-test, and has not been modified.
-The kernel version may be the original General Availability (GA) version or any subsequent kernel errata released for the RHEL major + minor release.
+The Kernel subtest confirms the kernel that the image is running is from Red Hat, is appropriate and supported for the version of RHEL undergoing certification, and has not been modified.
+The kernel version may be the original General Availability (GA) version or any subsequent kernel errata released for the RHEL major and minor release.

 The Hardware Health subtest checks the system’s health by testing if the hardware is supported, meets the requirements, and has any known hardware vulnerabilities.
 The subtest does the following:

 Checks that the Red Hat Enterprise Linux (RHEL) kernel does not identify hardware as unsupported.
 When the kernel identifies unsupported hardware, it will display an unsupported hardware message in the system logs and/or trigger an unsupported kernel taint.
 This subtest prevents customers from possible production risks which may arise from running Red Hat products on unsupported configurations and environments.

 In hypervisor, partitioning, cloud instances, and other virtual machine situations, the kernel may trigger an unsupported hardware message or taint based on the hardware data presented to RHEL by the virtual machine (VM).

 Checks that the system under test (SUT) meets the minimum hardware requirements.

 - RHEL 8: Minimum system RAM should be 1.5GB, per CPU logical core count.